rijnb/evernote-to-obsidian/README.md

 To check the correctness of your Obsidian vault, you may want to use the Obisidian plugins
-- (Find unlinked file)[https://github.com/Vinzent03/find-unlinked-files] to identify orphaned files (make sure you exclude `md` files), and
+- Find unlinked file: [https://github.com/Vinzent03/find-unlinked-files] to identify orphaned files (make sure you exclude `md` files), and
-- (Vault statistics)[https://github.com/bkyle/obsidian-vault-statistics-plugin] to show you a note count (should match Evernotes note count).
+- Vault statistics: [https://github.com/bkyle/obsidian-vault-statistics-plugin] to show you a note count (should match Evernotes note count).